 So do Futures affect BTC prices?

 Quantum Economics’ Shawn Dexter thinks so.
-According to him, derivatives enable investors to take risk-neutral transactions that they’d otherwise not access.
+According to him, derivatives enable investors to take risk-neutral transactions they’d otherwise not access.
 Consequently, they have both long-term and short-term impacts on BTC’s price.

 It may seem that futures don’t impact BTC’s spot prices because they don’t involve actual BTC sales.
 However, Dexter opines that they do affect them.